 An important idea is that you should treat your data as read-only.
 You and your team have likely worked hard to collect the data and it’s easy to make a changes along the way that you either forget about, or need to reverse.
 As most projects span a long time between the data collection and analysis stages, if that happens to you it will take a lot of work to figure out exactly which changes you are interested in reversing etc. To save yourself this hassle, and help make your work reproducible, once the data is collected it should not be edited; all the work should happen in your code, allowing it to be easily checked.

+If you are following good data practices and treating your data as read-only, all your cleaning will happen within your code (create a cleaning file in your project e.g. proj-cleaning.R).
+However, if you do need to edit the files manually (and I strongly recommend against it as it makes it harder to reproduce as there isn’t a good way to track exactly what changes were made), you should create a save a new (separate) copy of the dataset (using file naming conventions) in your project directory (e.g. H:/repos/proj/2019-01-24_data-file.csv).
+Additionally, you should create a word document where you can list the changes you made with each new file.
+When we get to the section on Git, you will see how we can set it up to track all the changes within a project folder (including the create/deletion/movement of files!) so we don’t have to remember what changes we make.
+This means we can just have one copy of each document, and track the changes through time.

 Other subdirectories

 docs/: this contains the output documents.
 For example, if you are using R Markdown to create a pdf via LaTeX, you could place them here.

-figs/: this contains the functions you write and might want to reference.
+funs/: this contains the functions you write and might want to reference.
 The idea is to create functions so that can give code a meaningful name.
 It also helps if you need to repeat a code chunk multiple times, especially if you need to edit it at some point, as you can just call the function rather than typing it out each time.

 out/: this contains files that are produced from the original data e.g. cleaned data files.
 You can then call them in your analysis scripts.